artcuddy/project5-foodsnap-frontend/README.md

 <a href="#top">Back to the top.</a>

-- Navigation menu when nobody is logged in only options are home, login & sign-up.
+- Navigation menu when nobody is logged in only menu options are home, login & sign-up.

-- There is also a sticky footer navigation on mobile with only the home option.
+- There is also a sticky footer navigation on mobile with the only the home option.

 <img src="documentation/screenshots/mobile-logged-out.webp">